Stephanie Woodrow, LPC, LCPC, NCC

 Although Stephanie did not start her career in health care, her path has greatly influenced her and her counseling skills.
 Stephanie earned a Bachelor of Arts in Print Journalism from Hofstra University in New York and worked as a reporter in Washington, D.C. for several print and online publications covering health care.
 While working full time, Stephanie earned her Master of Arts in Government from Johns Hopkins University.
 Working as a reporter, she had the opportunity to hone her interviewing and questioning style, as well as her ability to listen and respond to others, while processing information.
 These skills have been invaluable in Stephanie’s work in mental health.

 Stephanie left journalism to run a private psychiatric practice in Rockville, Maryland.
 There, Stephanie interacted with patients struggling with a wide array of mental health problems and had the opportunity to learn from an experienced psychiatrist.
-She noticed that although patients were benefiting from pharmacological interventions, they had trouble finding evidence-based psychotherapy targeted at their illnesses.
-This inspired Stephanie to return to school and go into mental health counseling.
+She noticed that although patients were benefiting from pharmacological interventions, they had trouble finding evidence-based psychotherapy targeted at their illnesses, particularly OCD.
+This inspired Stephanie to return to school and go into mental health counseling to specialize in OCD.

 Stephanie regularly attends conferences and trainings to maintain her clinical skills and learn about new developments in the field, as well as participating in peer consultation with other clinicians.
 She has participated in an advanced forum offered through the International OCD Foundation’s Behavior Therapy Training Institute (BTTI) and has taken part in ADAA’s Alies Muskin Career Development Leadership Award Program, an intensive mentoring program.
-Currently, she is the chair of ADAA’s OCD and Related Disorders Special Interest Group, ADAA Membership Committee chair, and has been named an inaugural recipient of ADAA’s Emerging Leader Award.
+Currently, Stephanie is co-chair of ADAA’s Women’s Mental Health Special Interest Group and chair of ADAA’s Membership Committee.
+Previously she served as chair of ADAA’s OCD and Related Disorders Special Interest Group and Early Career Professionals and Students Special Interest Group.

 In her free time, Stephanie enjoys baking, spending time with her dog, and traveling.